What is in Pre-Workout Supplements?

 One minor side effect some people might experience is a tingling sensation right after taking their pre-workout.
 This is caused by beta-alanine and niacin and is mostly due to the increase in blood flow.
 While it’s a short-lived feeling, and definitely isn’t cause for alarm, it might take a little getting used to.

-There are quite a few misconceptions associated with pre-workout supplement for women.
+There are quite a few misconceptions associated with pre-workout supplements for women.

 1. Pre-workout is only for men